MCP03: Tool Poisoning¶

 Think of it like: Installing a browser extension that says it “checks spelling,” but quietly reads every page you visit and sends your passwords to another server.
 The extension does exactly what it promises and something you never agreed to.

-MCP tools are defined by natural-language descriptions that assistants read to understand what each tool does and how it should be used.
-Because these descriptions act as instructions, an attacker can embed malicious behavior directly into tool metadata.
-The assistant may execute these hidden instructions without realizing they are harmful.
+MCP tools are defined by manifests, schemas, metadata, and natural-language descriptions that assistants read to understand what each tool does and how it should be used.
+Tool poisoning occurs when an attacker tampers with those definitions or with the tool outputs that agents rely on, causing the assistant to take unsafe or unintended actions.

 This makes MCP tool poisoning a software supply chain risk.
-Just as applications trust third-party libraries or containers, assistants trust MCP tools that are presented as valid and helpful.
+Just as applications trust third-party libraries or containers, assistants trust MCP servers, manifests, and tool responses that appear valid and helpful.
 Once a poisoned tool is introduced, malicious behavior can propagate quietly into otherwise secure environments.
 This is particularly dangerous because:

 Tool poisoning is an emerging threat, and there is no single Azure service dedicated to MCP-specific protection.
 Instead, Azure enables a defense-in-depth approach that combines governance, inspection, runtime monitoring, and network enforcement.